itthinx/affiliates/readme.txt

 == Changelog ==

+= 2.15.7 =
+* Added the [affiliates_user] shortcode which allows to render user meta data info if the user is an affiliate.

 = 2.15.6 =
 * Added the [affiliates_bloginfo] shortcode.
 * Extended the functionality provided by the [affiliates_url] shortcode adding the 'url' attribute.